Altenberg bei Linz

 Altenberg bei Linz is a municipality in the district of Urfahr-Umgebung in the Mühlviertel region in the Austrian state of Upper Austria.

 Geography

-Located on a southern part of the Zentralmühlviertler Hochland at a altitude of 592 meters, the municipality has a view over the Mühlviertel region, Linz, the capital of Upper Austria as well as the so-called Zentralland and even the foothills of the Northern Limestone Alps.
+Located on a southern part of the Zentralmühlviertler Hochland at an altitude of 592 meters, the municipality has a view over the Mühlviertel region, Linz, the capital of Upper Austria as well as the so-called Zentralland and even the foothills of the Northern Limestone Alps.
 Because of that, it has been described as the "Balcony of Linz".

 History

 Neolithical finds, show that nomadic hunter-gatherers lived in the region at least temporarily.
 Celtic Boii and Varisci people settled in the region in pre-Christian times.
 After conflicts with the Pannonian Avars, slavs are presumed to have moved to region in the 8th century.
 The Slavic roots of the village name Kulm is a reminder of this.
 In the 9th century a further wave of bavarian immigrants moved there.
 In 1245 a document from Passau mentioned a man named "Dominus Karolus de Alkenperge".
 3 years later, another document from Passau mentioned the village.
 This time as "Altenperge".